TurnerTastic1/red-ball/README.md

 # Red Ball Mod
-Adds a red ball to minecraft that has basic item properties
+Adds a red ball to minecraft that has basic item properties.

 ## Setup